-I told him that I was not going to waste my time any more and that he would be better off finding someone else.
-He was a really nice guy and he did paid my fees.
+I told him that I was not going to waste my time anymore and that he would be better off finding someone else.
+He was a really nice guy and he did pay my fees.
 I could have just kept taking his money, but since he would not follow through, I did not want him to be a poster child of my coaching abilities.

 The mind makes the body move.
 Always.
 There is no other way.